demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Sligili-More_Emotes/README.md

 Join the [LC Modding](https://discord.gg/XeyYqRdRGC) server to report bugs or incompatibilities on the More Emotes thread.

+- ***v1.3.3:***
+     - You should now be unable to emote while performing an emote from TooManyEmotes.
+     - RuntimeControllers are now OverrideControllers (Previous versions are not going to work with newer versions of TooManyEmotes anymore)
+     - Fixed current emote not updating for others on 'StopPerformingEmote'
 - ***v1.3.2:***
      - Corrected an issue where emote wheel keybinds couldn't be left blank
      - Corrected the default controller emote wheel key, which was set to 'V' by accident